arthurhsu/rdb/FAQ.md

 IndexedDB and relational DB are different from algorithms.
 Relational DB is also very self-contained and well defined.
 It should be viewed as a separate component.
-Many other platforms (noteably iOS and Android) already take this approach and provide dedicated APIs for developers.
+Many other platforms (notably iOS and Android) already take this approach and provide dedicated APIs for developers.